damianjwilliams/socscrollsave/README.md

 # Socscrollsave

 Python application for creating a real-time scrolling plot and storing data from a websocket.
 Most of the code is from  Sebastián Sepúlveda's excellent [RTplot](https://github.com/ssepulveda/esp_32). socscrollsave is a simplified version of RTplot, which also can use sockets and serial connections.
-See links below for more RTplot information.

 ##Requirements